Akuli/math-tutorial/README.md

 ![math:f(6)=12][]

-There is no special syntax for defining a function in math.
+There is no special syntax for defining a function.
 All we have is the equal sign, and when defining a function we just say that its value at x is equal to something.